AANovokhatskiy/pyscarcopula/docs/api/diagnostics.md

 - SCAR-TM-OU transition attempts and fallback counters such as `fallback_spectral_to_matrix`, `fallback_matrix_to_local`, `matrix_failures`, and `matrix_capped`;
-- SCAR-TM-JACOBI fields such as `transition_method`, `gradient_kind`,
+- SCAR-TM-JACOBI fields such as `transition_method`, `transition_storage`,
-  `setup_derivative`, `filter_derivative`, and spectral negative-mass
+  `stationarity_correction`, `gradient_kind`, `setup_derivative`,
-  indicators.
-Options that determine later Jacobi likelihood and prediction semantics are stored as typed `LatentResult` fields rather than only in diagnostics, so they survive stateless dispatch and JSON persistence;
+  `filter_derivative`, and spectral negative-mass indicators.
+Sparse numerical and validation diagnostics additionally expose `nnz`, `max_width`, `retained_bytes`, `dense_bytes`, and `stationary_error`, together with MH/IPFP-specific correction fields when those experimental corrections are evaluated.
+Adaptive-order fit diagnostics store the complete initial and fitted-parameter reports as `adaptive_quad_order_initial` and `adaptive_quad_order_final`.
+Options that determine later Jacobi likelihood, sampling, and prediction semantics are stored as typed `LatentResult` fields rather than only in diagnostics, so they survive stateless dispatch and JSON persistence;
 - Stochastic Student correlation preprocessing fields such as `corr_initialization_source`, `corr_projection_applied`, `corr_min_eigenvalue_before`, `corr_min_eigenvalue_after`, and